Webpage: Concurrent Enrollment

 Interested in learning about a day in the life of UWM dance majors?
 Join us for a Technique class with first year majors to discover what it’s all about!

-Limited enrollment available to high school level students.
+Limited enrollment available to rising 9–12 graders.

 Preview bodies of work from undergraduate seniors, and get to know current students and faculty.
 This bi-annual festival, hosted at our award-winning Union Cinema, shows work from the current semester’s graduating class.

 Dates: November 18–22, 2022